-This page has information on a set of urban water principles which are designed to improve our stewardship of urban water.
-They have been developed and recommended by the independent Urban Water Working Group.
+The following urban water principles can help decision-making and promote the creation of water sensitive urban spaces.
+The principles have been developed and recommended by the independent Urban Water Working Group.

 Link to the report